 The SAMOPAL vz.
 58 was produced in three military variants: the standard Vz.
 58 P (Pěchotní or “infantry”) model with a fixed buttstock, the vz.
 58 V (Výsadkový—”airborne”), featuring a side-folding metal shoulder stock, and the vz.
-58 Pi (Pěchotní s infračerveným zaměřovačem—”infantry with infrared sight”), which includes a night sight and a detachable folding bipod, and a large conical flash suppressor.
+58 Pi (Pěchotní s infračerveným zaměřovačem—”infantry with infrared sight”), which includes a night sight and a detachable folding bipod, and a sizeable conical flash suppressor.

-It has been exported to over 20 countries in 4 variants and over 920,000 have been produced.
+It has been exported to over 20 countries in 4 variants, and over 920,000 have been produced.
 They are still in front-line use in many countries and are often seen alongside other Warsaw Pact weapons such as the AK-47/AKM and its derivatives.

-Much like the AK-47, Vz.
-58’s were literally thrown to anyone who didn’t like the U.S., including Vietnam, Nigeria, and Cuba.
+Like the AK-47, Vz.
+58’s were thrown to anyone who didn’t like the U.S., including Vietnam, Nigeria, and Cuba.
 The Vzor 58 saw combat during the Vietnam War alongside the AK-47.
 Fun fact: the sniper from Full Metal Jacket is using a Vz.
 58. Those rifles have been in use on both sides of the war in Afghanistan, both as weapons procured by the Taliban and by Czech and Slovak coalition troops, among other Coalition users.
 It has also seen use in the Libyan Civil War and other world conflicts.